Level Premium Life Insurance

 - Level premiums life insurance policies typically last 10-30 years

-- Your beneficiaries receive a tax-free lump sum death benefit if you die during your policy term
+- Your beneficiaries receive a tax-free lump sum death benefit if you die

 What is level premium life insurance?

 Level premium life insurance¹ don’t go up because of your age.
 Instead, level premiums are calculated according to your age on the date your cover starts and not as you grow older.
-You trade-off a higher price in the early years of the policy for savings when you hold the policy cover over a longer time, often at the stage in life when you need the cover most.
+So your trade-off is a higher price in the early years of the policy for savings when you hold the policy cover over a longer time, often at the stage in life when you need the cover most.

 How much does level premium life insurance cost?

-Level premiums will cost more to begin with, but the premium you are charged will be based on your age when you took out that cover.
+Level premiums will cost more, to begin with, but the premium you are charged will be based on your age when you took out that cover.